section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Bubble sort works well with small sets of data.
 ##### Algorithm
-The stages involved in bubble sort (sorting a given array in ascending order) are as follows:
+The stages involved in bubble sort (sorting an array in ascending order) are:

 step 1: Compare the current element to the next element of the array, starting with the first element (index = 0).